-Popular cloud hosting service providers include Amazon Web Services (AWS), GCE, DigitalOcean (DO), Linode, and Vultr.
+Popular cloud hosting service providers include Amazon Web Services (AWS), Google’s GCE hosting, DigitalOcean (DO), Linode, and Vultr.
 AWS offers its Elastic Compute Cloud (EC2) servers to handle compute services, along with Amazon Simple Storage Service (S3) and Amazon Glacier for storage.
 Google offers its Google Compute Engine (GCE) and Google Cloud Storage for the enterprise.
-Digital Ocean , Linode and Vultr also provide excellent and reliable cloud hosting services.
+Digital Ocean, Linode, and Vultr also provide excellent and reliable cloud hosting services.

-All these cloud hosting platforms come packed with their own distinctive features and hosting plans.
-In order to handle and manage the server load, big organizations often hire system admins – a practice that incurs a lot of cost in terms of human capital.
-In order to run organizational operations in a more efficient manner, most of the companies are now turning to managed cloud hosting services.
-‘Managed’ is the key word here.
+All these cloud hosting platforms come packed with their distinctive features and hosting plans.
+To handle and manage the server load, big organizations often hire system admins – a practice that incurs a lot of cost in terms of human capital.
+To run organizational operations more efficiently, most of the companies are now turning to managed cloud hosting services.
+‘Managed’ is the keyword here.

 Managed Cloud Hosting with Cloudways

 If you type the phrase ‘managed cloud hosting’ in Google’s search bar, you see a long list of managed hosting providers that claim to manage your application and server without any hassle.
 There is a Catch-22 here.

 You must look for a managed cloud hosting platform, you have to check out the features that these managed cloud hosting services provide.
 Are they reliable?
 Are they efficient enough?
 Are they user friendly?
 I know that it’s not easy to decide from amongst the number of hosting service providers, including GoDaddy, BlueHost, and many others.
 Also see bluehost alternative.

 On Cloudways managed hosting platform you can easily manage AWS, DO, GCE, Linode, and Vultr servers, thanks to a rich set of features that harness security and performance of your website.